tolgakaya/alowaretest/README.md

 # alowaretest
-A simple comment implemantation exemple project for Laravel
+A simple comment implemantation example project for Laravel